povly/vite-plugin-pug/README.md

 # Vite Plugin for Pug to HTML Conversion

 This plugin for Vite allows you to convert Pug files to HTML.
-It tracks changes in the folder `src/pug/` and converts files from `src/pug/pages` to `dist/html'.
+It tracks changes in the folder `src/pug/` and converts files from `src/pug/pages` to `dist'.

 ## Installation